SwipeX/clojure-osrs/README.md

 # clojure-osrs

-A Clojure library designed to ... well, that part is up to you.
+A Clojure example of loading classnodes

 ## Usage

-FIXME
+`load-jar "path-to-jar"`

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 TimD

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.